1mamute/dev-container-javascript/README.md

 - **Manual**:
   Clone the repository, make your changes to the Dockerfile, build, run and attach your shell and/or VSCode (using [Remote - Container Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)) to the container

+  The **--build-arg** determine the users configuration.
+If you don't pass any **--build-arg** it will use _jsdev_ as default user/pwd.
+You can also use your currently logged user if you pass **--build-arg USER=$USER** and **--build-arg PW=YOURPASSWORDHERE**
   ```
   git clone https://github.com/1mamute/dev-container-javascript.git
   cd dev-container-javascript
+  docker build --build-arg USER=jsdev \
+               --build-arg UID=1000 \
+               --build-arg GID=1000 \
+               --build-arg PW=jsdev \
-  docker build --tag dev-container-javascript:latest .
+               --tag dev-container-javascript:latest .
-  docker run -it dev-container-javascript:latest /bin/zsh
+  docker run -it -u jsdev dev-container-javascript:latest /bin/bash
   ```

 - **Docker Hub**:
   Pull the image from DockerHub, run and attach your shell and/or VSCode (using [Remote - Container Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)) to the container
   ```
   docker pull 1mamute/dev-container-javascript:latest
-  docker run -it 1mamute/dev-container-javascript:latest /bin/zsh
+  docker run -it 1mamute/dev-container-javascript:latest /bin/bash
   ```

 # TODO:

 - Mount a volume to persist the storage from the container
+- Create a devcontainer.json configuration
-- Support multiple versions of Node with nvm
+- Support multiple versions of Node with nvm (done)
-- Setup a user inside the container so we won't always be using the root user
+- Setup a user inside the container so we won't always be using the root user (done)
-- Move the base docker image with the "system configuration" to its own registry/repository and make the language specifics images based on it